zhichaoz/PHYS-Lab/README.md

 # PHYS-Lab
-relationship between the rotational acceleration of a solid disk and the translational acceleration of a falling mass
+ The relationship between the rotational acceleration of a solid disk and the translational acceleration of a falling mass
  Abstract:
 We are creating an experiment to test how angular acceleration can be calculated.
 By using the appropriate tool we collect data about angular acceleration of a system and compare data we found to the theoretical value that we calculated.
-After that we do an error analyze of the experiment and come up with a conclusion.
+After that, we do an error analysis of the experiment and come up with a conclusion.
 Hypothesis:
 We should be able to calculate the value of angular acceleration by getting the data about our model.